Shimano RT-EM300 disc brake rotor, 203 mm, Center Lock lockring with inner. tightening

 WARNING

-For information on the installation, adjustment and replacement of the products which are not to be found in the user's manual, consult the place of purchase or a distributor.
+For information on installation, adjustment and replacement of the products which are not to be found in the user’s manual, please consult the place of purchase or a distributor.
 A dealer's manual for professional and experienced bicycle mechanics is available on our website (https://si.shimano.com).

 WARNING

-- Because each bicycle may handle slightly differently depending on the model, learn the proper braking technique (including pressure on the brake lever and bicycle handling characteristics) and operation of your bicycle.
+- Because each bicycle may handle slightly differently depending on the model, learn the proper braking technique (including pressure on the brake lever and bicycle control characteristics) and operation of your bicycle.
 Improper use of the bicycle's brake system may result in a loss of control, which could lead to a serious injury due to a fall or collision.

 - Do not disassemble or modify the product.
-It may cause the product to not operate correctly, and you may unexpectedly fall and be seriously injured.
+It may cause the product to not operate correctly, and you may fall unexpectedly and be seriously injured.

 - Before riding the bicycle, riders must become accustomed to the higher power of this brake.
 220 mm, 203 mm, and 180 mm disc brake rotors provide greater braking force than 160 mm disc brake rotors.
 If you ride the bicycle without becoming thoroughly familiar with the braking characteristics, braking may result in a fall from the bicycle, possibly resulting in serious injury or a fatal accident.